 Can we talk about how comfortable Ponte pants are?
-With the doubt knit process, they are more structured than the legging yet thinner than the trousers.
+With the doubt knit process, they are more structured than legging yet thinner than trousers.

 Nowadays, there are different types of Ponte pants including original Ponte slim cut, Ponte wide-leg pants, Ponte legging, and more!

-With different colors and cutting the combination of Ponte pants and ankle boots are basically endless!
+With different colors and cutting the combination of Ponte pants and ankle boots is basically endless!

 So ladies, here are the 5 tips on how to wear Ponte pants with ankle boots, enjoy!

-1. Show ankle when you are wearing tight Ponte pants
+1. Show your ankle with tight Ponte pants

 When it comes to Ponte pants, always choose cropped pants.

 This is really important as most of the time, we tend to buy pants that land on the ankle area.

 However, if you want to style it with ankle boots, this length can be really embarrassing.
 It’s not long enough to tuck it inside the boots but it’s not short enough to show the ankle out.